UBC-CS/cpsc330-2021W2/README.md

 ## Midterm information

-As per calendar, the midterm will be on **February 17, in DMP 310 during class time.
+As per calendar, the midterm will be on **February 17, in DMP 310 during class time (expected start at 12:35, end at 1:50, for a total of 75 minutes).
 No remote options allowed.**

 It will be closed-book and it will be administered through Canvas.